hypo69/hypo/pytest/gemini/src/ai/tiny_troupe/TinyTroupe/tests/unit/test_enrichment.md

    * **Robust Error Handling:**  In a production environment, add more sophisticated error handling to your `enrich_content` function.
 This test now mocks logging to prevent side effects and test the exceptions more effectively.

-This revised solution is more comprehensive, covers more scenarios, and demonstrates best practices for `pytest` testing.
+This revised solution is more comprehensive, covers more scenarios, and demonStartes best practices for `pytest` testing.
 Remember to replace placeholders (like the `testing_utils` import and the exception type) with your actual code.
 Remember to replace the placeholder for the expected exception with the actual exception raised by your `enrich_content` function.